Maximal entanglement increase with single-photon subtraction: Examples

 To get a better understanding of the quality of the bound and its physical interpretation, we will consider a range of examples.
 Because there is no exact method to calculate the entanglement for non-Gaussian mixed states, we restrict ourselves to pure states where we can use (\ref{eq:entred}) to calculate the entanglement increase.
 We consider the following two typical entangled pure states as examples: \begin{enumerate} \item We subtract a photon from a linear entangled network, which is composed of several two-mode squeezer gates, as shown in Fig. \ref{fig2}(a).
 All the modes are initially in vacuum states $\hat{\rho}_{\mathrm{o}}$, then the output state can be expressed as $\hat{\rho}=\hat{\mathcal{D}}\hat{U}\hat{\rho}_{\mathrm{o}}\hat{U}^{\dag}{\hat{\mathcal{D}}^{\dag}}$, where $\hat{U}=\hat{S}_{m-1}\cdots\hat{S}_1$ with $\hat{S}_{i}=\mathrm{exp}[r(\hat{a}_{i}\hat{a}_{i+1}-\hat{a}_{i}^{\dag}\hat{a}_{i+1}^{\dag})/2]$.
 To test the effect of a mean field, we add the operator $\hat{\mathcal{D}}$ that adds a displacement $(\alpha_{g})$ to the mode-g.
 Thus the covariance matrix of the state $\hat{\rho}$ is $V_{\mathrm{network}}=C^{t}C$, where $C$ is a symplectic matrix that implements the multimode squeezing operation on the quadratures $\hat{U}^{\dag}\hat{\beta}\hat{U} = C\hat{\beta}$. \item We subtract a photon from a graph state, as shown in Fig. \ref{fig2}(b), which is the backbone of measurement-based CV quantum computation.
 We start out from a set of independent squeezed modes, with a joint covariance matrix given by $V_{0}=\mathrm{diag}(s,\cdots,s,s^{-1},\cdots,s^{-1})$.
 Every edge of the graph corresponds to a $C_Z$ gate, which turn those non-correlated modes into a graph state.
 On the level of covariance matrices, the action of the set of $C_Z$ gates is represented by a symplectic transformation $C$, applied to $V_0$ \cite{M. Walschaers3}: $V_{\mathrm{graph}}=C^{t}V_0C$, with $ C=\left(

 \right)$, where $\mathbb{A}$ is $m\times m$ adjacency matrix. \end{enumerate}

-We can use methods purely based on phase space representations \cite{M. Walschaers1,M. Walschaers2} to describe the Wigner function of a reduced photon subtracted state for any subsystem ${\cal A}$, which leads to the general expression
+We can use methods purely based on phase space representations \cite{M. Walschaers1,M. Walschaers2} to describe the Wigner function of a reduced photon subtracted state for any subsystem ${\cal A}$.
+A very detailed derivation can be found in \cite{Tutorial}, leading to the general expression

-where $\vec{\beta}_{\cal A}\in\mathbb{R}^{2{m_{\cal A}}}$ and $X = G^t(V - \mathds{1})A$.
+where $\vec{\beta}_{\cal A}\in\mathbb{R}^{2{m_{\cal A}}}$ and $X = G^{\top}(V - \mathds{1})A$.
 Here, $G$ is a $2m \times 2$ matrix where the two columns are the basis vectors $\vec g^{(x)}$ and $\vec g^{(p)}$ associated with the two phase space axes of mode $g$:

 Analogously, $A$ is a $2m \times 2m_{\cal A}$ matrix where the columns are the symplectic basis vectors $\vec a^{(x)}_1, \dots ,\vec a^{(x)}_{m_{\cal A}},\vec a^{(p)}_1, \dots ,\vec a^{(p)}_{m_{\cal A}}$ that generate the phase space of subsystem $\cal A$: